GE eases ahead in race for Alstom power assets

 NO SOLICITING

-Alstom was bailed out by the French state in 2004 and relies heavily on orders from national rail operator SNCF and utility EDF (EDF.PA).
+Alstom was bailed out by the French state in 2004 and relies heavily on orders from national rail operator SNCF and utility EDF.
 It employs 18,000 people in France, half of them in the power business, out of 93,000 worldwide.

 Alstom said its board also noted a declaration of interest from Siemens on an alternative deal and that the German company would have access to information needed to make a binding offer.

-It added that French group Bouygues (BOUY.PA), which has a 29 percent stake in Alstom, had promised not to sell its shares until the deal had won final approval of shareholders.
+It added that French group Bouygues, which has a 29 percent stake in Alstom, had promised not to sell its shares until the deal had won final approval of shareholders.

 The agreement means Alstom cannot solicit offers from third parties to purchase all or part of its energy business, but can respond to unsolicited offers for the entire energy arm.
 If it recommends GE's offer, Alstom would pay a fee of 1.5 percent of the purchase price if it then backed another offer.